glella/primes/README.md

 -----------------------------------------------

 I like Go's simplicity.
 Crystal is simpler and faster.
 Swift very nice to work with.
 V is not there yet but fun to use.
 Rust, Crystal and Zig are my top languaages and in that order.
-Rust overall, Crystal for simplicity and Zig for a better C but yet immature.
+Rust overall, Crystal for simplicity and Zig nice to program in.
-Nim is in the middle between Crystal and Zig - not as easy to use as Crystal, not as bare metal as Zig and also immature in terms of books / code examples and still evolving.

 Language of choice: Rust -> gives you control and clarity of what you are doing, it has a very helpful compiler, awesome tools, great libraries, very straightforward memory model that helps you to avoid many errors, no significant runtime, good documentation and helpful community.
 When programs compile they run with no runtime surprises.
 It is fast and efficient and keeps on improving at a fast pace.

-When working on a new problem most of the time I find myself creating a prototype with Python or Ruby/Crystal, but every time I end up writing it in Rust for optimal performance and robustness.
+When working on a new problem most of the time I find myself going straight ahead with Rust now - no more protoryping with Python or Ruby/Crystal.
+Will keep on exploring Zig more.

 -----------------------------------------------